rakeshdadamatti/EmailMopper/README.md

 emailmopper delete --confirm-delete
 ```

-## Deletion feature is not tested yet.
-Avoid using it without doing a dry run.

 Triage never deletes messages.
 Reports are written to the `reports/` directory with UTC timestamps. `email_report.csv` also records classifier reasons and fallback-model attempts.
 PhonePe, Amazon Pay, Google Pay, and BHIM UPI transaction alerts are classified as `TRANSACTION` and labeled for review.

+**Note:** Deletion feature is not tested yet.
+Avoid using it without doing a dry run.

 ## Test